vuminhtue/SMU_Machine_Learning_Python/_episodes/04-Training_Regression.md

 - "Regression training"
 ---
 # Supervised Learning training
-## Train model using Linear Regression
+## Train model using Linear Regression with 1 predictor
 Let use the **airquality** data in previous episodes:

 ```python